lsaffre/blog/docs/topics/democracy.rst

 Who rules the world?
 ====================

-Yes, democracy has its weaknesses.
+Democracy has its weaknesses.
 Currently most people wouldn't even manage to govern a sandwich bar for more than a few years in a democratic way.
 Not to speak about a village, a country or a planet.
 Every year brings at least one sad example of a dictature which tries to gain power over their neighbours.